Holland America Cruise Ship Injury Lawyer

 Although it is a relative newcomer to the cruise ship industry, this Carnival Cruise Lines subsidiary already boasts some of the largest vessels in the world.
 The new Pinnacle class ships, including the MS Koningsdam, weigh nearly 100,000 tons, have twelve or more enclosed decks, and carry almost 3,000 passengers.
 These ships are built for long excursions that last up to 60 days.
-The vast number of onboard activities, coupled with the vast amount of time on the open water, creates a vast opportunity for on-board injuries.
+A Holland America cruise ship injury lawyer can help if accidents happen, as the vast number of onboard activities, coupled with the vast amount of time on the open water, creates a vast opportunity for on-board injuries.

 At Gerson & Schwartz, PA, we give your claim the attention it deserves.
 Furthermore, because our attorneys have over 80 years of combined experience, we use proven methods to deliver results that make a difference.
-This combination of experience and compassion, along with our location close to the federal courthouse in Miami, makes us one of the leading cruise ship injury law firms.
+If you need a trusted cruise line injury lawyer, our combination of experience and compassion, along with our location close to the federal courthouse in Miami, makes us one of the leading cruise ship injury law firms.

 The good news is that our main office is located just a few blocks from the Miami federal courthouse, and our professionals are well-versed in all the applicable rules and procedures, even the ones that are unwritten.
 The bad news is that Florida law has a one-year statute of limitation on cruise ship injury claims, in most cases.
 Furthermore, most cruise ship lines require victims to file a written notice of claim within six months of the injury, so time is of the essence in these proceedings.

 Cruise ship owners have a heightened duty to keep their passengers safe from harm.
-This obligation comes from a combination of international agreements, like the International Convention for the Safety of Life at Sea, and domestic laws, like the federal Shipping Act of 1984.
+A Holland America cruise ship injury lawyer understands that this obligation comes from a combination of international agreements, like the International Convention for the Safety of Life at Sea, and domestic laws, like the federal Shipping Act of 1984.

 Broken Bones: Initially, these injuries often require metal pins, screws, or plates.
 Then, once the bones begin to heal, the victims may face weeks or months of painful and expensive physical therapy to recover lost functions.